Frequently Asked Questions

 Can I borrow tools?

-No. Nyet.
-Nada.
-Not at all.
-How many ways can we say this?
-Tools are never to be taken off the premises by anyone, including BikeShed volunteers and CERES staff.
+No, we do not lend tools.
+Tools are never to be taken off the premises by anyone, including BikeShed volunteers.
 There are no exceptions allowed to this policy.

 Who runs the Bike Shed

 The shed is run by “The Bicycle Recycle Shed Inc.”, Association Number A0054282G (VIC).
-We are an “on-site” group at CERES, [translation: we are tenants at CERES].
+We are an “on-site” group at CERES.

 Who Built the Shed

 The shed was built by the Bike Shed members over several years.
-Please see the history page for the full story.
+The full story is here